 - Plan for your GMC registration and gather the required evidences, if you hadn’t done already.

 - Set up an NHS jobs profile and making a CV.

 - Start applying for jobs, keeping an eye out for their closing dates.

-There are some opinions about doing clinical observership/attachment in the UK during this time after PLAB 2, but in my opinion that’s unnecessary and it DOESN’T give you an edge over others or ‘improve your CV’.
+There are some opinions about doing clinical observership/attachment in the UK during this time after PLAB 2, but in my opinion you shouldn’t be too much bothered if you couldn’t manage one.
 Many people have not done attachments and have gotten jobs just fine.

 In terms of career progression, where am I after PLAB 2?

 There is a common misconception that – “PLAB is only for Junior Doctors“, that is NOT true.
 Based on your previous experience, you can intend to start from an FY2 to ST3 level non-training job after PLAB 2.
 I would highly recommend reading postgraduation pathways in the UK for a better understanding of the hierarchy of doctors in the UK healthcare system and understand your route of entry.

 If you are still confused please check our following InFocus Video on NHS Jobs and interview:

 Finally, even though I outlined a whole list of things to do, don’t forget to relax a little.
 Go out, see things.
 You deserve to treat yourself with the city landscape, the architecture, the history, “The Old Smoke”.